 Sapota seed oil extract is used in hair and skin ointments.
 Collagen is responsible for the elasticity of the skin.
 However, internal factors like aging while external factors like exposure to UV radiation have degenerative effects on the skin like pigmentation and loss of elasticity, leading to wrinkles.
 Apart from their antioxidative property, which slows down the effects of aging, sapota possesses anti-collagenase effects—it prevents the collagen present in skin from breaking down, thus retaining the elasticity of the skin.
 Due to the goodness of sapota seed kernel oil, it has found its way in cosmetics, soaps, and perfumes.
 What more, the extract is also known to prevent hair fall.

-Your Own Sapota Face Scrub
+How To Make Your Own Sapota Face Scrub

 Chikoo or sapota pulp can be directly applied on the skin.
 Here is how you can quickly make a face pack with sapota.
 All you will need is 2 ripened sapota fruits, 1 tablespoon of honey, 1 tablespoon of sugar, a bowl and a spoon.

 - Cut the fruits into small pieces, and mash the pulp properly.

 - Add a spoon of honey, and mix it with the mashed paste.

 - Directly add the sugar granules to the paste and your face pack is ready.